 What are the basics of interior design?

 The basic interior design principals are the layer of decoration on the interior of a space within a building, be it residential or commercial.
-A well-planned and well-designed interior design scheme not only looks beautiful but should also improve your quality of life.

 The whole purpose of interior design is to create a room or rooms, which answer the needs of the individuals living in them whilst reflecting their personalities with good design, space and functionality.